The Clear Edge

 • Total value created: $238,000 additional revenue over 18 months

-That’s the difference.
-Not whether opportunities exist (they do).
-Whether you’re scanning monthly to catch them early or waiting until revenue stalls to desperately search.
+That’s the difference—not whether opportunities exist (they do), but whether you’re scanning monthly to catch them early or waiting until revenue stalls and you’re forced to search in desperation.

 Here’s the critical insight most founders miss: you’re surrounded by $15K–$30K opportunities right now.
 They’re in: